ShaneCurcuru/shaneslides/apachecon/PracticalTrademarkAMA-ComCode2023.md

 ---
 template: logorb
-# Liklelihood Of Confusion
+# Likelihood Of Confusion

-- When someone else is using our trademarks, how do we know if it’s OK or not?
+> When someone else is using our trademarks, how do we know if it’s OK or not?

 - **Likelihood of Confusion** test evaluates:
   - Similarity of marks
   - Relatedness of goods or services